pk-aduyaw/Sales-Analysis-with-Power-BI/README.md

 Evaluation 📝🔍
 Deployment 🚀📊

-It is worthy to mention that with the exception of the modelling phase all other phases were used in this project.
-This is because the project's focus did not require modelling.
+It is worth mentioning that with the exception of the modelling and Evaluation phases all other phases were used in this project.
+This is because the project's focus did not require modelling, in effect there has not been any evaluation of any model.

 # Analysis 🔍